getslash/slash/doc/exceptions.rst

 As explained in the :ref:`quickstart` section, you can enter a debugger when exceptions occur via the ``--pdb`` flag.
 Shakedown will attempt to invoke ``pudb`` or ``ipdb`` if you have them installed, but will revert to the default ``pdb`` if they are not present.

+Note that the hooks named ``exception_caught_after_debugger``, and ``exception_caught_before_debugger`` handle exception cases.
+It is important to plan your hook callbacks and decide which of these two hooks should call them, since a debugger might stall for a long time until a user notices it.

 Exception Handling Context
 --------------------------